-3.5.
-Alterations to monitoring programmes for 2017-2018
+3.5 Alterations to monitoring programmes for 2018-2019

-In designing and implementing the monitoring programmes for air and water discharges in the region, the Council has taken into account:
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account:

-- the extent of information made available by previous authorities; - its relevance under the RMA; - its obligations to monitor emissions and discharges and their effects under the RMA; and - to report to the regional community.
+- the extent of information already made available through monitoring or other means to date; - its relevance under the RMA; - the Council's obligations to monitor consented activities and their effects under the RMA; - the record of administrative and environmental performances of the consent holder; and - reporting to the regional community.

-The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere and/or discharging to the environment.
+The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki exercising resource consents.

-It is proposed that for 2017-2018, the programme remains unchanged.
+It is proposed that for the 2018-2019 monitoring year the programme remains unchanged from that of 2017-2018.